uwescience/software-working-group/JournalClub.md

 content and application of new software technologies such as a python scientific package or a software design pattern.

 - Code review.
-Code reviews are a discussion of the design and packaging of a software project.
+Code reviews are a discussion of the problem being addressed by the software, the technical approaches used in the solution, and the manner in which the code is engineered.
 This may be a project that you have created, or it could be a project that you want to learn about.
-The purpose of the review is to discuss the problem being addressed by the software, the technical approaches used in the solution, and the manner in which the code is engineered.
 Much like a literature review, the intent is that the discussion will involve comparisons with other projects.